The Supreme Hype Tax Explained

 The smallest markups

-Not everything is a rip-off.
+Not every collab carries a markup.
 A few Supreme collabs are priced close to, or even below, the original retail price.

 | Item | Original | Supreme | Hype Tax |